alebricio/alebricio/README.md

 ## About me 👋

 Hi!
 My name is Alejandra Bricio and I'm a software developer.
-I'm a collaborative and innovative person always excited to start a new and interesting project alone or in a team.
+I'm a collaborative and innovative person always excited to start a new and interesting projects.

 <span>
   <a href="https://www.linkedin.com/in/alejandrabricio/">